ljdyer/wordle-solver/README.md

 #### Strategy 1: Maximise sum of probabilities of letters in positions, avoid repeated letters

 My original strategy was to find the probability of each letter occuring in each of the five positions based on frequencies among the remaining available words at each stage, sum these for each of the available words, and suggest the word for which the sum of the probabilities is the highest.
 Words with repeated letters (e.g. 'still', 'seven') are only suggested when there are no other words available, as they they give less information to go on for the next round.
-This strategy is reasonably reliable, producing a winning result for around 95% of words, but underperforms compared to humans for some words.
+This strategy is reasonably reliable, producing a winning result for around 95% of words, but underperforms compared to humans for many words.

 - Starting word: cares
 - Highest number of guesses: 12 for word 'eater'